EvictionLab/eviction-lab-website/content/eviction-tracking/pittsburgh-pa.md

 This plot shows monthly eviction filings in Pittsburgh over the past 12 months.
 Filings are displayed relative to average filings for the same set of months across 2023 and 2024 (the "baseline").
 You can toggle the plot to display filing counts.<sup>1</sup>

 1. Eviction filing data were collected by [Legal Services Corporation](https://www.lsc.gov/).
-Historical averages cover the years 2016-2019.
 Additional data were provided by [Lancaster Stands Up](https://lancasterstandsup.org/) and the [CMU CREATE Lab](https://docs.google.com/presentation/d/1Dtzm3l7ylTzU9Aj9H94EWBfxb79o8CRWb5t8-vVY9kU/edit#slide=id.p).